rowebyrowe/n8n-nodes-doc-filler/README.md

 * **Doc Fill** – Retrieve and fill PDF form fields based on provided keys and values.
 * **Doc Create Field** – Add custom text at specified coordinates on a PDF page.

+Benefits of this node package:

+* fixed memory consumption issue in **Doc Fill** and **Doc Create Field** when `Continue On Error` is enabled and exception is thrown.
+* **Doc Get Form Fields** extends functionality by adding the ability to extract form fields from a PDF.
+* better error handling and better description of node parameters.
+* added unit tests and coverage for all nodes.

 ---

 ## Requirements